aham-oudeis/Training/launch_school/RB180-Database-Foundations/notes/indexing.md

 DROP INDEX price_index;
 ```

 Although indexing facilitates faster look up, there is a significant cost to adding indexes on unnecessary columns.
-Indexes occupy extra space and requires extra resources to update or modify existing data, given that not only the column but the respective index has to be updated or modified.
+Indexes not only occupy extra space but also require extra resources to update or modify existing data.
+This is because when updating or modifying a value,the respective index has to be updated or modified.

 There are two major rules of thumb for determining when it is useful to create index:
-> 1. Indexes are best used in cases where sequential reading would be too costly and ineffective.
+> 1. Indexes are best used in cases where sequential reading would be too costly and/or ineffective.
 For example: columns that are frequently used as part of an ORDER BY clause, or columns that aid in mapping relationships (such as Foreign Key columns) are good candidates for indexing.
 > 2. They are best used in tables and/ or columns where the data will be read much more frequently than it is created or updated.